Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Click the checkbox to cycle through: Indeterminate → Checked → Unchecked → Indeterminate

-Helper text below each checkbox shows the current category default so you know what "inherit" means for this certificate.
+Helper text below each checkbox shows the current category default so you know what "inherit" means for this credential.
 For example: "Category default: on"

 Override: Send issuance email

-Visible whenever the certificate has a Recipient Email value and your plan supports email delivery.
+Visible whenever the credential has a Recipient Email value and your plan supports email delivery.

 Use cases for checking (always send):

-- The category default is off, but this particular recipient should receive their certificate immediately
+- The category default is off, but this particular recipient should receive their credential immediately

 Use cases for unchecking (never send):

-- The category default is on, but this certificate is a test or draft you're not ready to send
+- The category default is on, but this credential is a test or draft you're not ready to send

 Note: The issuance email only fires at creation time.
-Editing an existing certificate and switching the override to Checked does not trigger a send — the email was already sent (or not) when the certificate was first saved.
+Editing an existing credential and switching the override to Checked does not trigger a send — the email was already sent (or not) when the credential was first saved.

 Override: Send expiry reminder

-Visible when the certificate has a Recipient Email value, an Expiry Date set, and your plan supports expiry reminders.
+Visible when the credential has a Recipient Email value, an Expiry Date set, and your plan supports expiry reminders.

 Use cases for unchecking (never send):